 These exceptional fish prefer vast sandy beaches with soft sand and a gradual slope.
-Seeing that this event takes place at night, people usually bring flashlights, but the grunions do not appreciate the light at all, so keep this in mind.
+Seeing that this event takes place at night, people usually bring flashlights, but the grunions do not appreciate the light, so keep this in mind.
 They prefer to spawn in the darkest areas of the beach.

-Also, when observing, make sure that you step very lightly, as the vibration of the feet will scare the fish as well.
+Also, when observing, ensure that you step very lightly, as the vibration of the feet will also scare the fish.

 If you are interested in catching these fish, you may, but not during the peak months of April and May.

-A fishing license is required and must be displayed for those 16 and over.
+A fishing license must be displayed for those 16 and over.

-There is no bag limit, but you are only allowed to use your hands, no other equipment is permitted.
+There is no bag limit, but you can only use your hands; no other equipment is permitted.
 Also, you may not dig holes to collect them.

-Catch and release is permitted, but really why would you want to do that?
+Catch and release are permitted, but why would you want to do that?

 If you do not want to eat the fish, I say leave them be.
-Handling them just to say that you have can damage the fish—something to keep in mind.
+Handling them to say you have can damage the fish—something to keep in mind.

 Grunion Run 2020 Schedule